-The Worldwide Association of Women Journalists and Writers will hold its Congress in London, for the first time, next year.
+The Worldwide Association of Women Journalists and Writers will hold its Congress in London, for the first time, in 2018.
 The event will coincide with the 100th anniversary of female suffrage in the UK.

 The four-day event will focus on story-telling.
 With women joining together to challenge norms of behaviour to an unprecedented degree at the moment, it matters that women are amongst those telling the stories and deciding which stories are important.
 The less diverse the story tellers, the less diverse the stories, and the less informed our decisions will be.
 But what are the challenges for the digital age, for workplaces, for frontline reporting?
 And do women journalists and writers really have the power to influence and lead these changes?

 The association, known by its Spanish acronym AMMPE, was founded in 1969 in Mexico by the Mexican writer and journalist Gloria Salas de Calderon, joining women journalists and writers in 37 countries.
 It aims to raise awareness of the issues affecting journalism and writing in general, and women in particular; to promote gender diversity in these areas; and to provide an international network for women writers and journalists.

 The last Congress, in Santiago in 2016, was attended by around 700 people from around the world and was opened by Chilean President Michelle Bachelet.